 21. Term.
 The Subscription includes two options for term length.
 When registering and prior to contract execution, the Customer shall elect one of the two options at its discretion.
 The two options are as follows:

-21.1 Month-to-month term.
-The subscription period will automatically renew for successive periods of one (1) month unless terminated for a breach of this Agreement.
-Either party may opt out of the automatic renewal, provided it gives no less than 30 days’ written notice to the other party in advance of the then-current term end date.
-Customer may opt out of the automatic renewal by providing its written notice, as outlined above, by email to email@example.com.

-21.2 Annual term.
+21.1 One-year term.
 The subscription period will automatically renew for successive periods of one (1) year unless terminated for a breach of this Agreement.
 Either party may opt out of the automatic renewal, provided it gives no less than 30 days’ written notice to the other party in advance of the then current term end date.
+Customer may opt out of the automatic renewal by providing its written notice, as outlined above, by email to firstname.lastname@example.org

-Customer may opt out of the automatic renewal by providing its written notice, as outlined above, by email to firstname.lastname@example.org.
+21.2 Two-year term.
+The subscription period will automatically renew for successive periods of two (2) years unless terminated for a breach of this Agreement.
+Either party may opt out of the automatic renewal, provided it gives no less than 30 days’ written notice to the other party in advance of the then current term end date.
+Customer may opt out of the automatic renewal by providing its written notice, as outlined above, by email to email@example.com

 22. Suspension.
 We may immediately suspend the Service if in our judgment Customer’s use of the Service threatens the security, integrity or availability of the Service, the Content, or the InfoHub Data.
 We will use commercially reasonable efforts under the circumstances to provide you with notice of such suspension.